josefinarcasanova/demo-apps/api-sample-js/README.md

 └── README.md                   # Present document
 ```

-For more information see [ExpressJS Project Structure ](https://dev.to/brianemilius/expressjs-project-structure-2ka4).
+For more information see [ExpressJS Project Structure](https://dev.to/brianemilius/expressjs-project-structure-2ka4).

 ## Environment variables

 The app uses the following environment variables:

-- `TARGET`: target the app will say hello to.
+- `HELLO_TARGET`: target the app will say hello to.
 Default: `Josefina`.
 - `PORT`: port the app will run on.
 Default: `8080`.